These are just some of the problems meth can cause:

-People who use meth break, stain, or rot their teeth.
+People who use meth can break, stain, or rot their teeth.
 They often drink lots of sweet things, grind their teeth, and have dry mouth.
 This is called "meth mouth."

-People who use meth start looking old.
+People who use meth can start looking old.
 They burn a lot of energy and don't eat well.
 This can make them lose weight and look sick.
 Their hands or body might shake.
 Their skin looks dull and has sores and pimples that don't heal.
 Their mouth looks sunken as the teeth go bad.

-People who inject (shoot up) meth can get HIV/AIDS or hepatitis (a liver disease) if they share used needles.
+People who inject meth can get HIV/AIDS or hepatitis (a liver disease) if they share used needles.
 People also get these diseases by having unsafe sex.
 They often forget to use condoms because they're high on the drug.